unicode-org/message-format-wg/spec/registry.md

 ### The `:time` function

-The function `:time` is used to format format the time portion of date/time values.
+The function `:time` is used to format the time portion of date/time values.

 If no options are specified, this function defaults to the following:
 - `{$t :time}` is the same as `{$t :time style=short}`